-Mindfulness has become a popular buzzword for just about anything, from meditation and self care to yes, you guessed it, your finances.
+Mindfulness has become a popular buzzword for just about anything, from meditation and self-care to yes, you guessed it, your finances.
 Practicing mindful spending can help you feel more in control and confident with your money, by optimizing your spending to allow you everything you love, and nothing you don’t.

 Mindful spending is all about getting to know yourself and what you truly want out of life, and applying that understanding to your purchase decisions.
-We’re all guilty of buying things we regret, but when we’re spending mindfully, it becomes natural to assess purchase decisions based on their long term value and alignment with our goals.
+We’re all guilty of buying things we regret, but when we’re spending mindfully, it becomes natural to assess purchase decisions based on their long-term value and alignment with our goals.

-Mindful spending also allows you to keep spending on things that bring you joy – shout out to Marie Kondo – while still bossing your budget.
+Mindful spending also allows you to keep spending on things that bring you joy – shout out to Marie Kondo — while still bossing your budget.
 When you master mindful spending, you learn to buy according to your lifestyle goals, leaving you feeling more abundant and never deprived or restricted.
+Whether you’re retirement planning or saving for travel, having your lifestyle goals is in place is incredibly important for you to maintain your mindful spending into the future.

 Mindful spending can also bring a sense of control and stability to periods of uncertainty (ahem, we’re looking at you, 2020).
 Being able to make conscious spending decisions rather than mindless impulse purchases helps you maintain a sense of intention around your money, rather than using shopping to soothe your anxiety.
+Having that control can allow you to save more of your money and create security for your future financial goals.

 We hear you!
 A bit like switching cakes and doughnuts for apples and rice crackers, mindful spending sounds great on paper, but the execution?
 That’s where things get tough.